sheikheddy/sheikheddy.github.io/_posts/2022-02-28-ReadCosts.md

 And as an added perk, my boss will be happier too.
 I made some decent improvements to my performance in the last two months, and I think I can do even better by reading less and actually solving problems instead of just repeatedly failing at them.

 <mark>My catchphrase at work was "I know stuff".
-To improve, my identity must change to "I do stuff".</mark>
+My pride/identity must change to "I do stuff".</mark>

 ### Cliches I'll keep in mind
 - Focus on acquiring hands-on experience with a rapid feedback loop.
 The economics of writing means that popular text is usually only suitable for a broad audience.
 History does not define the future.